Lija868/TaskManagement/README.md

 1.go to the path of schedular.py
 2. screen -r
 3. run the file by
-python schedular.py <config file name with path)
+python schedular.py <config file name with path) (python schedular.py config.json)

+or else run the file using this command

+55 23 * /usr/bin/python python <pythonfilepath> <config file> (55 23 * /usr/bin/python python schedular.py config.json)